 The Eden Project is a surreal, unworldly landscape born in a rather peculiar location.
 Hiding in a quarry in Cornwall, it’s the brainchild of Tim Smit, who had a vision to build the largest captive rainforest in the world.
 Changing this barren quarry crater forever, the Eden Project, has been quoted as the 8th Wonder of the World, and it might just be one of the most beautiful transformations you might ever witness.

-The Eden Project is an all round fabulous place for families to lay eyes on, to soak up facts, to get touchy feelie, and to meet what you eat from around the world.
-It’s also a brilliant rainy day destination.
+Visiting the Eden Project is amazing for families.
+It’s an all round fabulous place for families to lay eyes on, to soak up facts, to get touchy feelie, and to meet what you eat from around the world.
+It’s also one of the best rainy day activities in Cornwall.

 This message we reiterate to our kids on an almost daily basis.
 Nothing is out of your reach.
 And this is the message that hits you as you approach the entrance of the Eden Project.
 Before you’ve even laid eyes on whatever it is you’re about to see, a series of boards display enlarged photos of the landscape as it was – a clay pit quarry with unstable foundations, and describe the vision of one man, Tim Smit, to create a lost world in a crater.
 Now that’s an adventure!